USCGC Taney: 1972–1986

 In December 1976 she assisted the sailboat Capella 200 mi off New York.
 In December 1979 Taney helped seize the F/V Eneida for narcotics violations.

 The month of January, 1980, was an unusually busy month for the crew of the Taney.
 On 10 January 1980, while underway on drug enforcement patrol duty, she was diverted to a Search and Rescue mission involving a lost Cessna 441 jet with two passengers.
-On 15 January 1980, she seized the M/V Ameila Isle 425 mi east of Fort Pierce, Florida, carrying 4 tons of contraband.
+On 15 January 1980, she seized the MV Ameila Isle 425 mi east of Fort Pierce, Florida, carrying 4 tons of contraband.
 She continued south for additional drug enforcement patrol throughout the Caribbean region.
 Including a patrol break in San Juan, Puerto Rico.
 The month concluded with Fishery Patrol off the coast of Nova Scotia, Canada.
 In December 1980 she seized the British-flagged M/V Party Doll which was carrying 10 tons of contraband.
 Despite being the long arm of the law at sea she continued in her traditional Coast Guard humanitarian mission of search and rescue as well.
 On 16 November 1982, she rescued seven persons from the disabled ketch Klarwasser off the coast of North Carolina and rescued 19 migrants off the sailboat Apre Dien Ni.
 In May 1985 she assisted the disabled F/V Northwind 300 mi off New York.
 She also continued nabbing drug smugglers.
-On 30 September 1984, she seized the P/C Thriller in the Yucatán Channel, carrying 1,000 pounds of marijuana.
+On 30 September 1984, she seized the PC Thriller in the Yucatán Channel, carrying 1,000 pounds of marijuana.
 Her final bust occurred on 4 October 1985 when she seized the M/V Sea Maid I which was towing a barge that carried 160 tons of marijuana 300 mi off Virginia.

 Fate

 She was decommissioned on 7 December 1986 and turned over to the city of Baltimore, Maryland, for use as a museum ship.
 She is one of only two surviving vessels from the Attack on Pearl Harbor (The other being the tugboat Hoga.)
 Over her distinguished career, Taney received three battle stars for World War II service and numerous theater ribbons for service in World War II, the Korean War, and Vietnam War.

 In 1988, USCGC Taney (WHEC-37), Structure – #88001826, was added to the National Register of Historic Places.
 She was designated a National Historic Landmark on the same day.
 Taney is located in the historic Baltimore Inner Harbor as part of the Historic Ships in Baltimore collection.
 Taney is included in the Baltimore National Heritage Area.

+In 2020, Taney's name was removed from the warship by the Living Classrooms Foundation as part of a worldwide series of campaigns to remove monuments and change names associated with systemic racism following the murder of George Floyd.
+As Chief Justice of the United States who delivered the majority opinion in Dred Scott v.
+Sandford case (1857) that held that African Americans were not full citizens.
+The change was recognized by the United States Coast Guard on June 12, 2020.